 - Poor Quality of Work.
-Regular errors, lack of attention to detail and low productivity are indicators of an unsatisfied staff member.
+Regular errors, lack of attention to detail, and low productivity are indicators of an unsatisfied staff member.
 It could be caused by personal problems or issues with management.

 - If you are getting complaints from the other staff members suffering from their colleague’s poor output or worse, if you are receiving complaints from your customers themselves, then you have a serious problem.
-The staff member concerned may be facing unrealistic high workload or may need retraining.
+The staff member concerned may be facing an unrealistic high workload or may need retraining.
 These issues should be addressed with urgency before the company starts losing clients.

 So what are the negative implications of a high employee turnover?

-- Even for employers who hire a virtual staff, there are still costs associated with hiring one.
+- Even for employers who hire virtual staff, there are still costs associated with hiring one.
 We dedicate time to training our employees as well as pay for their training to make sure they are effective at work.
 Hence, we cannot afford to keep losing quality workers.
-In addition to training, we also must consider the cost to market new openings, complete necessary background, reference checks during the recruitment process and management’s time to select a new candidate.
+In addition to training, we also must consider the cost to market new openings, complete necessary background, reference checks during the recruitment process, and management’s time to select a new candidate.

 - The performance of the entire team can be greatly affected.
 If there are new people to be trained while the experienced ones are leaving, a lot of the tasks may not get done because the team is short-staffed to handle the current workload.
 Not to mention the quality assurance of the new staff members reduces the amount of work that can be accomplished.